Laura Malin: Early life and career

 Laura Malin was born in Rio de Janeiro in 1974, the only child of Ana Maria B. Malin and Mauro Malin.
 When she was one year old, they moved to Santa Barbara, California, and then to Paris.
 They returned to Brazil in 1979.
-Laura wrote her first (still unpublished) book in 1985 “The Case of the Punjabi List” to give as a Christmas present to her family.
+Laura wrote her first (still unpublished) book in 1985 "The Case of the Punjabi List" to give as a Christmas present to her family.

-At age of 15 she spent the summer in a kibbutz, in Israel, and the following year she returned to France to pursue her studies in French literature.
+Aged 15 she spent the summer in a kibbutz, in Israel, and the following year she returned to France to pursue her studies in French literature.
 Once there, she developed an interest in cinema while attending the Cannes Film Festival.
 In 1997, she graduated in Journalism from the Catholic University of Rio de Janeiro.

 During the early 1990s Laura worked as a translator and journalist.
-Laura’s first job as a reporter was at Jornal do Brasil while still at university, in 1993.
+Laura's first job as a reporter was at Jornal do Brasil while still at university, in 1993.
 She remained away from the field for some 20 years, until she briefly work at Globo Network’s Journalism Department in 2012.

 In 1998 she moved back to California to study writing and screenwriting at UC Berkeley.
 After completing her courses she moved to Los Angeles for two years, and then back to Brazil in 2000.

 TV

 As a showrunner, screenwriter, creative producer and script-doctor, Laura has a broad experience acquired over more than 25 years since her beginnings.
-Laura’s first big hit happened when she created and showrunned Turma do Gueto (Rede Record).
-The TV drama series, a revolutionary project about the “street favelas,” was an instant hit.In 2005, Laura collaborated in the creation that lasted for six seasons and was aired on cable channel Multishow and later as part of Globo Network primetime magazine Fantástico.
+Laura's first big hit happened when she created and showrunned Turma do Gueto (Rede Record).
+The TV drama series, a revolutionary project about the "street favelas," was an instant hit.In 2005, Laura collaborated in the creation that lasted for six seasons and was aired on cable channel Multishow and later as part of Globo Network primetime magazine Fantástico.

 Over the years, Ms. Malin wrote and collaborated in dozens of TV series, mini-series, soap-operas, docuseries and television shows.